VahidehReshadat/CargoRelationExtraction/README.md

 The results of experiments show that the model could represent the complex semantic information of the special cargo domain, and tasks initialized with these representations achieve promising results.

 ## Overview
-A PyTorch implementation of the models
+A PyTorch implementation of the Bert-base relation extractor for special cargo domain

 ## Requirements
 Requirements: Python (3.6+), PyTorch (1.2.0+), Spacy (2.1.8+)

-Pre-trained BERT model of HuggingFace.co (https://huggingface.co)
+Pre-trained BERT model of [HuggingFace.co](https://huggingface.co)
 Code structure adopted from:
 [BertRE](https://github.com/plkmo/BERT-Relation-Extraction)